 Any other original documents or paper which are property of the client should be removed and returned to the client.
 Ideally, this procedure should be performed at the time the file is closed.
 See Bank of Nova Scotia v.
 Imperial Developments (1987) 46 DLR (4th) 190 (Man.
 C.A.), 2 W.W.R.
 141 (1987) 49 Man.
 R. (2d) 53.

-Files should be shredded or similarly destroyed before discarding in order to protect confidential information.
-If this task is entrusted to a professional shredding service outside the law firm, the lawyer should exercise an appropriate degree of care, control and supervision when transferring custody of the files.
+Files or accounting records should be shredded or similarly destroyed before discarding in order to protect confidential information.
+If this task is entrusted to a professional shredding service outside the law firm, the member should exercise an appropriate degree of care, control and supervision when transferring custody of the files.

 (Amended November 2004)